Analysis

 Why Venezuela still matters in a world moving away from oil

-Despite the significant progress of renewables and the milestones reached year on year, transport is shifting from petrol and diesel-driven cars to electric vehicles, crude oil still has a stranglehold on our societies.
+Despite the significant progress of renewables and the milestones reached year on year, transport is shifting from petrol and diesel-driven cars to electric vehicles (EVs), crude oil still has a stranglehold on our societies.

-In fact, despite a dip during the COVID-19 pandemic, there has not been a dent in oil production; in fact, production is at record levels.
-In fact, since the early 2000s, global oil production has increased significantly, equivalent to an estimated 10 terawatt hours (TWh) of additional annual energy output, or roughly 24%
+Despite a dip during the COVID-19 pandemic, production has rebounded to record levels.
+Since the early 2000s, global oil output has increased significantly, equivalent to an estimated 10 TWh of additional annual energy output, or roughly 24%.

 At the same time, global oil markets remain tight and politically sensitive.
 Even marginal barrels can influence prices, alliances and leverage.
 In this context, Venezuela represents not just potential supply, but strategic optionality — the ability to shape future access rather than secure immediate production.